FowleyP/Simple-Scripts/README.md

-Just a few scripts that I used during my studies in the DESEC course.
+Just a few scripts that I created for use during the DESEC course.
+Simple scripts in bash and python.